-Our total capital expenditure for fixed and intangible assets amounted to U.S. \$ 3,919 for the year ended 31 December 2011, compared to U.S. \$ 5,453 for the year ended 31 December 2010.
-This is mainly due to the reconstruction and renovation of buildings acquired in Belarus and in Cyprus.
+Our total capital expenditure for fixed and intangible assets amounted to U.S. \$ 2,402 for the year ended 31 December 2012, compared to U.S. \$ 3,919 for the year ended 31 December 2011.

 Commitments and Contingencies

 Commitments and contingencies are presented in the our audited financial statements included elsewhere in this annual report.